lawrancej/CompilerDesign/textbook/03-parsing.md

 ### What is left recursion?

+Left recursion is defined as a grammer set where the nonterminal starting symbol will eventually derive itself back to its original form with the starting symbol as the the left-symbol.
+For example:

+	Z -> Zy|e

 ### What is the difference between a regular language and a context free language?

 [Formal regular expressions](#what-is-a-regular-expression) define [regular languages](#what-is-a-regular-language),